 The Deployment Ache

 There is something that happens when you are away from your spouse for a period of time.
-Something that just isn’t there when he is home.
+Something that just isn’t there when they are home.
 It’s an ache.
 I am not sure how else to describe it.
 It isn’t just feeling sad.
 It isn’t just missing someone.

 It’s an ache.
 The deployment ache.

 If you have ever been in a long-distance relationship, you know what I am talking about.
 The ache is the feeling when something isn’t quite right.
-You could be having a very good day, enjoying everything in front of you and still feel it.
+You could be having a very good day, enjoying everything in front of you, and still feel that deployment ache.
 The ache doesn’t just go away because you are happy.

 I hated the deployment ache.